equinor/SolubilityCCS/TESTING.md

 ## Overview

-This document describes the testing strategy and setup for the SolubilityCCS project, which analyzes corrosion potential in CO2 systems containing acids (H2SO4 or HNO3) and water.
+This document describes the testing strategy and setup for the SolubilityCCS project, which analyzes acid formation potential in CO2 systems containing acids (H2SO4 or HNO3) and water.

 ## Test Structure